kognise/obsidian-aviation/FAR/Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md

 \(1\) Back azimuth equipment, associated monitor, remote control and indicator equipment.
 When Back Azimuth is provided, a means for transmission of Basic Data Word 5 and Auxiliary Data Word A4 shall also be provided.

-\(2\) A wider proportional guidance sector which exceeds the minimum specified in §[[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.313   Azimuth performance requirements.|§171.313]] and 171.317.
+\(2\) A wider proportional guidance sector which exceeds the minimum specified in [[Volume 3/J Navigational facilities/0171 Non-federal navigation facilities.md#§171.313   Azimuth performance requirements.|§§171.313]] and 171.317.

 \(3\) Precision DME, associated monitor, remote control and indicator equipment.